Chapter 6.20

 6. Application for Police Chief Review.

 a.
 The city may request that the police chief review each franchise application prior to the city issuing a franchise.
-The administrator may refer all franchise applications or renewals pursuant to this chapter to the police chief who, in conjunction with city staff, shall make such investigation of the applicant as the police chief deems necessary in order to determine whether the applicant’s character or the business responsibility of the firm the applicant represents is satisfactory.
+The public works director, and/or his or her designee, may refer all franchise applications or renewals pursuant to this chapter to the police chief who, in conjunction with city staff, shall make such investigation of the applicant as the police chief deems necessary in order to determine whether the applicant’s character or the business responsibility of the firm the applicant represents is satisfactory.
 The requirements of this section apply to all pending or future applications or proposals for issuance or renewal of such franchise pursuant to this chapter.
 The police chief’s investigation may include, but is not limited to, obtaining the fingerprints and a photograph of the applicant, or any other person connected with the firm which the applicant represents, and the obtaining of reports from the state and federal law enforcement agencies and reports from any other appropriate sources.

 b.
 If requested to review an application, the police chief shall evaluate each franchise application or proposal to determine whether the operation of the business which the applicant or party submitting the proposal represents would involve an unreasonable risk to the health, safety or general welfare of the public.
 In making such a determination, the police chief shall consider the character of the applicant or party submitting the proposal and each director, officer, manager and other person who exercises policy control over the operations of the applicant or proponent, the business responsibility of the firm which the applicant or party submitting the proposal represents, and the manner in which the firm intends to conduct its business.